api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 For each proxy the following checks are done by auctioneer during an auction round to filter out non-qualifying bids:

-- If there is no transaction count in the state, drop all the bids
+- If there is no transaction count in the state, drop all the bids.
 - Drop all inactive bids.
 These are bids that have already been awarded.
 - Drop all bids that do not satisfy the condition based on the current off-chain data point of the dAPI.